aaroexxt/current-website/public/content/pages/MITFSAE/fsae.md

 ## Epicyclic Gearbox

 I also had the opportunity to work on one of our team's ambitious R&D projects for this year, which was the assembly and testing of an epicyclic (planetary) gearbox designed to carry the full load of a motor to one of the rear wheels.
+Although I wasn't involved with the initial design or manufacturing process, assembly and testing was still a formidable challenge due to the complexity and tight tolerances.

 Below are some pictures showing off the entire assembly: